Edward Keene

 Teaching

-I teach all the IR undergraduate papers, and I am the course provider for International Relations in an Era of Two World Wars (212)
+I teach the core Undergraduate International Relations paper (214) and the two historical IR undergraduate papers (212 and 213).
+I am the course provider for International Relations in an Era of Two World Wars (212)

 MPhil option: The Making of Modern International Society